GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/checkpointing/simulated/README.md

 2. Set the optional environment variables, if desired:

-  * `PADDING_SIZE`: The number of dummy tensors to add to the state_dict in order to produce a checkpoint of the desired size.
+  * `PADDING_SIZE`: The number of dummy tensors to add to the state_dict in order to produce checkpoints of desired size.
     *   Both padding_size and layer_size will impact the size of the checkpoint.
 Therefore, set layer_size to an appropriate value first, and then adjust padding_size until the checkpoint of the desired size is generated.
 The default value for padding_size is 4000.

   * `SAMPLE_COUNT`: The number of times save_checkpoint/load_checkpoint is called.
 The default is 8.

   * `USE_FSSPEC`: If set to true, the code will use [gcsfs/fsspec](https://github.com/fsspec/gcsfs) in order to save_checkpoint/restore_checkpoint from GCS.
-    *   If not set, it will use dataflux by default.
+    *   If not set, it will use GCS Connector for Pytorch by default.

 ### Installing Requirements: